Jim Duncan (cornerback)

-Jim 'Butch' Duncan (August 3, 1946 – October 21, 1972), was a professional American football defensive back.
+Jim 'Butch' Duncan (August 3, 1946 – October 21, 1972) was an American professional football defensive back.
 He played for the Baltimore Colts and New Orleans Saints between 1969 and 1972.
 He started in Super Bowl V for the Colts.
-He was found to have committed suicide with a policeman's revolver in 1972.
+He was found to have died by suicide with a policeman's revolver in 1972.

 Early life

 Duncan was born in Lancaster, South Carolina in 1946.
 He grew up with future professional football player Bill Belk.
 Duncan attended Barr Street High School in Lancaster.
 Duncan attended Maryland State College (MSC).
 He played quarterback and safety at MSC, in addition to playing on the school's baseball and basketball teams.
 He earned all-conference honors in football in 1967 and appeared in the 1968 Chicago College All-Star Game.